 At a glance

-In September 2016, the Welsh Government awarded Freshwater a two-year contract to organise a bilingual roadshow across Wales as part of a public information campaign outlining the benefits of fast fibre broadband.
+The Welsh Government awarded Freshwater a two-year contract to organise a bilingual roadshow across Wales as part of a public information campaign outlining the benefits of fast fibre broadband.

-Freshwater created a strategic engagement plan, managed all pre-event logisitics and produced an all-weather event structure.
+Freshwater created a strategic engagement plan, managed all pre-event logistics and produced an all-weather event structure.
 We also managed activity at each of the 62 events pan-Wales, communicating vital information to the general public, gathered feedback and reported results.

 events delivered across Wales